What is the Dark Web?

 The terms “deep web” and “dark web” are sometimes used interchangeably, but they are not the same.
 The Deep Web refers to anything on the Internet that is not indexed and, therefore, accessible through a search engine like Google.
 Deep web content includes anything behind a paywall or requiring login credentials.
 It also includes any content that its owners have blocked from crawler indexing.

 Medical records, paid content, member websites, and confidential corporate web pages are just a few examples of what constitutes the deep web.
 Estimates place the size of the Deep Web between 96% and 99% of the Internet.
-Only a tiny portion of the Internet can be accessed through a standard web browser, commonly known as the “Clear Web”.
+Only a tiny portion of the Internet can access through a standard web browser, commonly known as the “Clear Web”.

-The dark web is a subset of the deep web that is intentionally hidden, requiring a specific browser – Tor – to access it, as explained below.
+The dark web is a subset of the deep that is intentionally hidden, requiring a specific browser – Tor – to access it, as explained below.
 No one really knows the size of the dark web, but most estimates place it at around 5% of the total internet.
-Again, not all of the Dark Web is being used for illicit purposes despite its ominous name.
+Again, not all of the Dark Web is being use for illicit purposes despite its ominous name.

 How to safely access Dark Web